xxodaisy/bike-buyers/README.md

 I used Power BI to create interactive dashboards, showcasing:

-📊 Customer Demographics Distribution
+- Customer Demographics Distribution

-📊 Income vs. Bike Purchases
+- Income vs. Bike Purchases

-📊 Commute Distance & Purchase Trends
+- Commute Distance & Purchase Trends

-📊 Occupation Influence on Bike Sales
+- Occupation Influence on Bike Sales

 ## 📌 Conclusion

 The analysis provided valuable insights into the factors influencing bike purchases.
-You can read the full report here on Medium.
+You can read the full report [here on Medium](https://medium.com/@ciaamoons/bike-buyers-dataset-data-analysis-project-e379ed89c3a3).

 Thank you for reading! 🚀